-To start this comparison, first we will take a look at the broker commission rates for placing regular stock and options trades.
-Merrill Edge, with its regular stock trades costing $6.95, is more expensive than Interactive Brokers's rate of $0.00 (the broker charges a per share rate instead) per trade.
-Looking at trading options, Interactive Brokers's base fee is $0.00 while Merrill Edge's is $6.95.
-Contracts are pricier at Merrill Edge, costing $0.75 versus $0.70 at Interactive Brokers, a difference of $0.05 per contract.
-Not all brokers charge a flat rate fee per trade though, so it is important to read the full commission notes to know the complete breakdown (go to any online broker review
+First, we will make a comparison of the stock and option trading fees for trading with both brokers.
+Merrill Edge, with its regular stock trades costing $6.95, is more expensive than Interactive Brokers's rate of $0 (the broker charges a per share rate instead) per trade.
+Looking at trading options, Interactive Brokers's base fee is $0 while Merrill Edge's is $6.95.
+Interactive Brokers's per contract rate of $0.70 is less than Merrill Edge which charges $0.75.
+Note that some brokers charge a per-share fee instead of a flat-fee commission.
+For a full breakdown of commissions, read our online broker reviews

-Next to commission rates, being able to trade the instrument you want is important.
-Merrill Edge provides its clients with Stock Trading, Options Trading and Mutual Funds while Interactive Brokers gives clients access to Stock Trading, Options Trading, Mutual Funds and Futures Trading.
-Looking at mutual funds, Interactive Brokers boasts an offering of 8026 compared to Merrill Edge's 7649 available funds.
-Commission free ETFs also should not be forgotten, with Interactive Brokers having the upper hand thanks to its 33 available ETFs compared to Merrill Edge's offering of 0.
+For our next comparison of these two brokers, being able to trade the way you want is a must.
+Merrill Edge provides its clients with Stock Trading, Options Trading and Mutual Funds while Interactive Brokers provides clients access to Stock Trading, Options Trading, Mutual Funds and Futures Trading.
+When it comes to mutual funds, Interactive Brokers offers its clients access to 8026 different mutual funds while Merrill Edge has 7649 available funds, a difference of 377.
+Commission free ETFs can also be a nice plus, Interactive Brokers offers 33 commission free ETFs versus Merrill Edge's total of 0.

-Lastly, taking a look at popular features and functionality, we can go a bit deeper to really break down the difference of both brokers.
-Interactive Brokers offers virtual trading while Merrill Edge does not.
-Taking a look at mobile trading, Interactive Brokers and Merrill Edge both have a iPhone App, iPad App and Android App.
-Not to be left out, online banking is also a nice benefit for many investors, and some brokerages provide these services to clients.
-Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are available to clients of Merrill Edge while Interactive Brokers offers clients none of these.
-On the whole, when it comes to tools, research, and trading on the go, Interactive Brokers finished with awards for Best in Class - Platforms & Tools and Best in Class - Mobile Trading in 2014, while Merrill Edge came up with Best in Class - Research.
+Last but not least, by breaking down important features, tools, etc that each broker offers, we can really help to separate the two.
+Interactive Brokers makes virtual trading available to clients, while Merrill Edge does not.
+For mobile trading, Interactive Brokers along with Merrill Edge both support the iPhone App, iPad App and Android App.
+Furthermore, some investors like to bank online, and multiple brokerages provide these services to clients.
+Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are offered by Merrill Edge while Interactive Brokers offers none of these.
+On the whole, when it comes to tools, research, and mobile trading, Interactive Brokers posted awards Best in Class - Platforms & Tools and Best in Class - Mobile Trading in 2017, while Merrill Edge found itself with Best in Class - Research.

-Overall, both Interactive Brokers and Merrill Edge hold a 4.00 star rating.
+Overall, both Interactive Brokers and Merrill Edge are rated 4.00 stars.